tejaswiniR161/fetchRewardsAssessment/README.md

 	"time":"11/2/2020 2:00 PM"
 }

-#### This adds the points with the payer and the time stamps, the output screens are attached below,
+#### This adds the points with the payer and the time stamps, the output screen is attached below,

 <img height="100%" width="100%" src="/Screenshots/addPoints1.png"/>
 <br/>
 <img height="100%" width="100%" src="/Screenshots/addPoints2.png"/>